 Do you have heavy periods and increased menstrual bleeding?
 You’re not alone.
-Nearly 1 in 5 women experience heavy menstrual bleeding each year in the United States.
+According to the Center for Disease Control (CDC), nearly 1 in 5 women experience heavy menstrual bleeding yearly in the United States.

 While an occasional heavy period, or heavy period day, is typically not something to worry about, experiencing heavy menstrual bleeding regularly could signify a more serious reproductive condition, such as uterine fibroids.